19 Sights in Neuss, Germany (with Map and Images)

 Wohnhaus

-The list of listed buildings in Neuss (1/200–1/299) contains the listed buildings in the area of the city of Neuss in the Rhein-Kreis Neuss in North Rhine-Westphalia.
-These monuments are registered in the list of monuments of the city of Neuss; The basis for inclusion is the Monument Protection Act of North Rhine-Westphalia.
-Some of the texts of the monument descriptions are available in abridged form (partial description).
+The list of monuments in Neuss (1/200–1/299) contains the listed buildings in the area of the city of Neuss in the Rhein-Kreis Neuss in North Rhine-Westphalia.
+These monuments are entered in the list of monuments of the city of Neuss; The basis for inclusion is the North Rhine-Westphalia Monument Protection Act.
+Some texts of the monument descriptions are available in abridged form (partial description).
 The list is sorted by sequential numbers.
-In the column "Monument number", the sequential number is indicated in brackets.
+In the column "Monument number", the sequential number is given in brackets.

 Wikipedia: Liste der Baudenkmäler in Neuss (1/200–1/299) (DE), Heritage Website